domschl/syncognite/rnnreader/README.md

 After configuration of CMake, `rnnreader` can be built directly by:

 Note: M1 users should use `ccmake` to configure `USE_SYSTEM_BLAS` to `ON`.
 This uses the M1 hardware accelerators for matrix multiplication and leads to 3x-6x speedup.
-With M1 processors, even with 16GB, the memory limit above which macOS will swap seems to be around 4-5GB (2021-07-19), if a model uses more memory, speed degradation due to swapping is caused by macOS.

 ```bash
 make rnnreader